FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R16

-As pulling in the changes, the parent will still be the last commit, and the changes are still not in your working directory.
+After pulling the changes, the parent will still be the last commit, and the changes are still not in the working directory.

 ..
 L17